-The necessary things like your business size, distribution output, etc. you would like to offer to your customers are some of the parameters that will help you determine the kind of warehouse system you choose.
+The necessary things like your business size, upfront costs, cost of ownership, distribution output, etc. you would like to offer to your customers are some of the parameters that will help you determine the kind of warehouse system you choose.

 The more knowledge you gain, the better for your business